 The e-coating solution is filtered through a very fine mesh before each use.
-I also filter the surfactant (bubble remover), just to make sure there are no dust particles that could transfer into the coating.
+I also filter the surfactant (bubble remover), just to make sure there are no dust particles that could transfer onto the coating.

 Next is the actual coating process.
 The rectifier is set to 60 Volt and the jewelry is dipped into the solution.
 The magnetic stirrer underneath the beaker agitates the solution, which helps the solution to reach recessed areas and with surface bubble removal.